School Readiness & Independence

 - Maintaining an overall sense of well being

-From recyclable arts and instruments, to tending to the vegetable garden and chickens, to playing with natural elements, we encourage that all important connection to the physical world.
+From recyclable arts and instruments, to tending to the vegetable garden to playing with natural elements, we encourage that all important connection to the physical world.

 Freedom to explore